 Welcome to our three-part series on home improvement lead generation, where we discuss marketing techniques that work for busy residential contractors.
 In the first part of the series with MarketSharp, we talked about why today’s home improvement professionals need to start focusing more on lead generation, rather than relying solely on word-of-mouth referrals.
 Today, we’ll walk you through strategies you can use to obtain quality leads, and how you can turn more of those leads into completed projects.

 It’s not enough to purchase a bunch of leads or invest in a new website.
 You’ve also got to follow up—this is where the magic happens.
 Just by calling leads, you’ll already be doing better than the majority of your competition.
-According to research from Forbes, only 27% of online leads ever get a call back.
-That means your odds of winning business increase every time you pick up the phone—but there’s an art to it.
+According to research from Forbes, only 29% of online leads ever get a call back.
+That means your odds of winning business increase every time you pick up the phone—but there’s an art to it when calling your windows, HVAC, roofing, or solar panel leads.

 Lead management efforts are more likely to succeed if you allocate resources to handle calls and organize lead details.
 Also, your personal touch will set you apart from the competition.
 You’ll get further than you think by having empathy for your clients and their pains, as well as an innate understanding of the home improvement process.